OctopusDeploy/blog/blog/2018-01/will-it-deploy-episode-01.md

 ## Solution

-So will it deploy? **Yes it can!** Our deployment process looks like the following.
+So will it deploy? **Yes it will!** Our deployment process looks like the following.

 ![Octopus deployment process](will-it-deploy-deployment-process.png "width=500")